For a special day we offer a special place...

 What should we do next?

-If you want to find out more please contact the Benefice Wedding Administrator, Samantha Cave, who will give you all the information you need.
+If you want to find out more please contact the Benefice Wedding Administrator, Michelle Galbraith, who will give you all the information you need.

 Telephone: 07568 184704